-- Challenge yourself and your entourage to set new goals and adapt your daily behaviour to your current reality
+Challenge yourself and your entourage to set new goals and adapt your daily behaviour to any changes in your situation.

-It is normal to feel a certain amount of confusion and anxiety in this situation.
+It is normal to feel a certain amount of confusion and anxiety during times of uncertainty.
 Make sure you stay on top of this by actively controlling your thoughts.
 You have to accept that you cannot always be in control of the situation, but that you have the ability to take some specific measures that can deal with your challenges, to keep your daily life as structured as possible.

-Negative thoughts and feelings occur to everyone in times like this, but avoid paying too much attention to them.
+Negative thoughts and feelings occur to everyone in a challenging situation, but avoid paying too much attention to them.
 Try to shift your attention by focusing on a word, thought or behaviour that actively helps you to relax, let go and live your daily life.

 One technique you can use is the 456.
 Four times a day, you should breathe in for five seconds and then breathe out for six seconds while slowly lowering your shoulders.
 This will help relieve tension and unrest.

-Make a plan to help adapt to measures such as social distancing, not shaking hands and washing your hands regularly.
-Visualising how you will behave can help you to keep up your daily activities and deal with the feeling that something is missing, or that you are acting in a rude or unfriendly way.
+Visualising how you will behave can help you to keep up your daily activities and deal with the feeling that something is missing.

-You will not always be able to communicate with body language at this time, but make sure that you are able to speak to others.
-Sharing your problems as well as your daily activities will help you to maintain a stable lifestyle in these times, and contact with a licensed mental health professional will help you to deal with the psychological impact of the situation.
+You will not always be able to communicate with body language, but make sure that you are able to speak to others.
+Sharing your problems as well as your daily activities will help you to maintain a stable lifestyle during times of uncertainty, and contact with a licensed mental health professional will help you to deal with the psychological impact of the situation.

 Be part of the solution by filming your activity and sharing it with fans; this can be therapeutic for you too.